tanishq-sharma/caching_api/README.md

 ```

 # To-Do
-1.Add API support for current state.
+* Add API support for current state.
-2.Implement GUI.
+* Implement GUI.
-3.Add support for more caching algorithms.
+* Add support for more caching algorithms.